-If fear or reverence is the right response to God's holiness, how might we express that?
-This is what the LORD says:

-"Let not the wise boast of

-their wisdom or the strong

-boast of their strength or

-the rich boast of their

-riches, but let those who

-boast boast about this: that

-they understand and know

-me, that I am the LORD,

-who exercises kindness,

-justice and righteousness on

-earth, for in these I delight,"

-declares the LORD.
+Although my conscious mind may agree that God is holy and just, does my outward life demonstrate that he is?
+Take some time to think prayerfully about what I could change in my life to better reflect this reality.
+This is what the LORD says: "Let not the wise boast of their wisdom or the strong boast of their strength or the rich boast of their riches, but let those who boast about this: that they understand and know me, that I am the LORD, who exercises kindness, justice and righteousness on earth, for in these I delight," declares the LORD.